DFE-Digital/get-into-teaching-app/app/views/content/funding-your-training.md

 | **Maths**                                        | £24,000  | £26,000          |
 | **Physics**                                      | £24,000  | £26,000          |

-Table caption: Postgraduate teaching bursaries and scolarships by subject
+Table caption: Postgraduate teaching bursaries and scholarships by subject

 To be eligible for a bursary, you'll need at least one of the following: